Maanagara Kaaval

-Maanagara Kaaval is a 1991 Indian Tamil-language political action thriller film directed by M. Thiyagarajan.
+Maanagara Kaaval is a 1991 Indian Tamil-language political action thriller film directed by M. Thyagarajan.
 The film stars Vijayakanth and Suma.
 It is the 150th film of AVM Productions.
 The film was released on 28 June 1991.

 Plot

-Ashok Metha, a senior politician, is enraged when a junior Roopavathi is made the Prime Minister of India.
+Ashok Mehta, a senior politician, is enraged when a junior Roopavathi is made the Prime Minister of India.
 Though he pretends to accept his party's decision, he secretly plots to eliminate her.
 Meanwhile, a high-profile officer is killed in Delhi by a professional killer, Robin and Vidya witnesses the murder.

 Vidya arrives in Chennai for a dance event and falls in love with Subash, an honest IPS officer who is mourning the loss of his beloved sister.
 He manages to impress Roopavathi by arresting Vannai Varathan, an MP from her party, for creating social unrest.
 She gives him a green signal, and Varathan is arrested.
 Varathan swears revenge.
 As the story progresses, Subash begins to develop feelings for Vidya.

 Robin, who arrives in Chennai, tries to murder Vidya.
 But Subash catches him, and under the orders of his superior, IG Jayaprakash, he accompanies Robin to Delhi so as to hand him over to the Delhi police.
 Vidya also joins them.
 Robin manages to escape with the help of his gang, who pretend to be the concerned police officers, and Subash is suspended.
 However, Subash swears to find the culprits and stays in Vidya's house in Delhi.
 He is confronted by Gowtham IPS who was supposed to have taken Robin from the airport and accuses him of aiding an anarchist.
 Subash, on the contrary, believes Gowtham to be a mole.

 After spotting and chasing Robin, Subash, much to his horror, comes across his dead sister Seetha.
 She reveals the circumstances that forced her to land there and also says that Gowtham is her husband.
 Parallel to these incidents, it is shown that Robin was hired by Metha to assassinate Roopavathi.
 The person whom the latter murdered in the beginning of the movie was Roopavathi, Chief Security Officer.
-Metha is indirectly helped by Vannai Varathan, who is out of the prison.
+Mehta is indirectly helped by Vannai Varathan, who is out of the prison.

 Subash discovers that the Inspector General of the Delhi police is the actual mole.
 However, before he can extract more information, the IG is killed.
-With the help of Gowtham, Subash manages to inform Roopavathi about Metha's treachery.
+With the help of Gowtham, Subash manages to inform Roopavathi about Mehta's treachery.
 Still, she is unable to take action against him due to his support and clean image in the party.
 Robin and his associates kidnaps and imprisons Gowtham, Subash and Seetha.
-After a prolonged struggle, Subash frees himself and kills Robin and Metha while an attempt was made on the life of Roopavathi.
+After a prolonged struggle, Subash frees himself and kills Robin and Mehta while an attempt was made on the life of Roopavathi.

 Production

 Maanagara Kaaval was partially filmed at Palam airport, New Delhi.
 It was the 150th film produced by AVM.
-The film became Thyagarajan's final film as director before his death in 2021.
+The film became Thyagarajan's final directorial credit before his death in 2021.